Assignment 4: F♭ Interpreter

-- Write an interpreter for F♭ as defined in the book.
-You need to implement all features except for
+For this assignment you are to write an interpreter for F♭ as defined in the book.
+You need to implement all features except for Let Rec

 The F♭ Development Kit (FbDK)